Out of One, Many: Distinguishing Time Delays from Lensed Supernovae: Time Delays of Four Images

 For the magnification we impose $\mu_i>0.25$, since recall that $\mu_i=0$ means there is no image (so a four image system with two $\mu_i=0$ is really a two image system) and there is a perfect degeneracy for all values of that $\dti$, while for $\mu_i$ near zero such a low amplitude bump is degenerate with a local shape perturbation $h(t)$.
 Thus the condition $\mu_i>0.25$ is employed to avoid these issues and enable robust fit convergence.
 The upper bound is $\mu_i<4$.

 The right panel of Fig.~\ref{fig:sp4im} illustrates some time delay fits relative to the truth for these varying delay systems.
+The best fits are scattered about the truth, with no strong correlation between different time delays in a system, i.e.\ if one is on the positive side, the others may be on the positive or negative side.
+(More quantitatively, the correlation coefficients are $\lesssim0.5$.)
 As for the previous study of equal time delays, the fits are well consistent with the truth.
 Figure~\ref{fig:l4imdT} shows two examples of the four image fit to the observed lightcurve data, one with equal $\Delta T=12$ and one with time delays in the range $\dti=[10,14]$.
 The points with error bars are the observed data, with the thick solid line being the lightcurve constructed by the sum of the four image fits.
 The thin solid curves are the true image fluxes and the nonsolid curves the fit reconstructions -- remember, the only observable is the data points of the unresolved, summed lightcurve.
 The fit looks quite good, with excellent $\chi^2$ and accurate time delay fits.
 The magnification fits are less good but not unreasonable.
 Our main focus however is identifying that an unresolved system is in fact a lensed system -- out of one, many -- and how many images, rather than optimizing per se the time delay and magnification estimation.